solidfire/solidfire-cli/README.md

 Description:

-RollbackToGroupSnapshot is used to roll back each individual volume in a snapshot group to a copy of their individual snapshots.Note: Creating a snapshot is allowed if cluster fullness is at stage 2 or 3.Snapshots are not created when cluster fullness is at stage 4 or 5.
+RollbackToGroupSnapshot is used to roll back each individual volume in a snapshot group to a copy of their individual snapshots.
+Note: Creating a snapshot is allowed if cluster fullness is at stage 2 or 3.
+Snapshots are not created when cluster fullness is at stage 4 or 5.

 Options: